tienbob/Tubex/README.md

 ## 📄 License

-MIT License
+**PROPRIETARY AND CONFIDENTIAL**

 Copyright (c) 2023-2025 Tubex

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+This software and associated documentation files (the "Software") are the proprietary property of Tubex and/or its licensors.

+All rights are reserved.
+Unauthorized copying, distribution, modification, public display, or public performance of this proprietary software is strictly prohibited.

+The Software is provided for evaluation and internal use only and may not be used for any commercial or production purposes without express written permission from Tubex.

+No license, express or implied, to any intellectual property rights is granted by this document or in connection with the Software.

+**THIS SOFTWARE IS PROVIDED "AS IS" AND WITHOUT ANY WARRANTY, EXPRESS OR IMPLIED.**

 ## 👥 Contributing